DeathWrench/MM3DHD/README.md

 #### https://ci.appveyor.com/api/buildjobs/j53hpvmruwsl5jbf/artifacts/citra-windows-msvc-20190810-dacc1239.7z
 * It is best to make a folder called **user** inside the directory where the **citra-qt.exe** is located, and then run it once.
 ####
 That way the config files and what not get installed to the same folder as Citra and not in your Documents or AppData folder.
-(I forget which folder they go to by default specifically specifically)
+(I forget which folder they go to by default specifically)
 * After running it once inside the directory >user>load>textures>0004000000125***X***00
 ####
 USA = 0004000000125***5***00